SagarMaheshwary/Notes/nodejs.md

   writeableStream.write(chunk);
 });

-//or we can just pipe the stream without needing to listen on data event: readableStream.pipe(writeableStream);
+//or we can just pipe the stream without needing to listen on "data" event readableStream.pipe(writeableStream);
 ```